rust-lang/rust/text/1946-intra-rustdoc-links.md

 we'll need a way to disambiguate the namespaces.
 Our proposal is this:

-- Links to types are written as described earlier, with no pre- or suffix, e.g., `Look at the [FOO] trait`.
+- In unambiguous cases paths can be written as described earlier, with no pre- or suffix, e.g., `Look at the [FOO] trait`.
+This also applies to modules and tuple structs which exist in both namespaces.
-  For consistency,
+  Rustdoc will throw an error if you use a non-disambiguated path in the case of there being a value in both the type and value namespace.
+  Non-disambiguated paths cannot be used to link to macros.
-  it is also possible to prefix the type with the concrete item type:
+- Links to types can be disambiguated by prefixing them with the concrete item type:
-  - Links to `struct`s can be prefixed with `struct `, e.g., `See [struct@Foo]`.
+  - Links to `struct`s can be prefixed with `struct@`, e.g., `See [struct@Foo]`.
-  - Links to `enum`s can be prefixed with `enum `, e.g., `See [enum@foo]`.
+  - Links to `enum`s can be prefixed with `enum@`, e.g., `See [enum@foo]`.
-  - Links to type aliases can be prefixed with `type `, e.g., `See [type@foo]`.
+  - Links to type aliases can be prefixed with `type@`, e.g., `See [type@foo]`.
-  - Links to modules can be prefixed with `mod `, e.g., `See [mod@foo]`.
+  - Links to modules can be prefixed with `mod@`, e.g., `See [mod@foo]`.
 - In links to macros,
-  the link label must end with a `!`, e.g., `Look at the [FOO!] macro`.
+  the link label _must_ end with a `!`, e.g., `Look at the [FOO!] macro`.
-- For links to values, we differentiate three cases:
+- For disambiguating links to values, we differentiate three cases:
-  - Links to functions are written with a `()` suffix, e.g., `Also see the [foo()] function`.
+  - Links to functions can be written with a `()` suffix, e.g., `Also see the [foo()] function`.
-  - Links to constants are prefixed with `const `, e.g., `As defined in [const@FOO].`
+  - Links to constants are prefixed with `const@`, e.g., `As defined in [const@FOO].`
-  - Links to statics are prefixed with `static `, e.g., `See [static@FOO]`.
+  - Links to statics are prefixed with `static@`, e.g., `See [static@FOO]`.

+For disambiguation markers using an `@`, in implied shortcut links you can use a space instead of the `@`.
+In other words, `[struct Foo]` is fine (and preferred).

 It should be noted that in the RFC discussion it was determined that exact knowledge of the item type